-It was in the early 2000s when a not so typically traveller named Dan Buettner made the decision to uncover the health secrets of the world’s oldest living people.
+It was in the early 2000s when a not so typical traveler named Dan Buettner made the decision to uncover the health secrets of the world’s oldest living people.
 Buettner, who earned three Guinness Book of World Records for riding his bike around the globe, was a travel fanatic who became interested in the cultural variation he encountered in different parts of the world.
 In 2004, Buettner teamed with National Geographic and a group of world-class researchers to create a standard set of longevity secrets that could be used by all.

 Blue Zone scientists and researchers determined that the naturally health-conscious lifestyles of citizens in these places resulted in them living to age 100 at ten times the rate of citizens in the United States.
 Although the five locations share little in common geographically, it is apparent to see how Blue Zone inhabitants share many dietary secrets and live their lives similarly.

 Based upon their research, Buettner and his team were able to identify nine common cultural characteristics, which they call ‘The Power 9‘, shared amongst the people living in the five Blue Zones hotspots.
 While the nine characteristics present themselves differently across the five distinctive locations, they offer a broader perspective of why Blue Zone citizens enjoy exceptional health well into the later years of life: